Program Merge Conflict Resolution via Neural Transformers: : Neural Program Merge Framework

-As a result, the model prediction for each line-level conflict consists of either a label for a token-level conflict or a combination of labels for multiple token-level conflicts representing the best prediction for each token-level conflict within the line-level conflict.
-Given these labels for each line-level conflict and the contents of the merged file, \thistool{} generates the code corresponding to the resolution region.
-The contents of the merged file includes the conflict in question and its surrounding regions.
-Therefore, for each conflicting line, \thistool{} chooses between the versions of code based on the labels the model produced and generates the resolution code by concatenating them.
-Afterwards, \thistool{} checks the syntax of the generated resolved code, and in case of correctness, outputs it as the candidate merge conflict resolution.
+In the inference phase, the model prediction for each line-level conflict consists of one or more token-level predictions.
+Given the token-level predictions and the contents of the merged file, \thistool{} generates the code corresponding to the resolution region.
+The contents of the merged file include the conflict in question and its surrounding regions.
+Afterward, \thistool{} checks the syntax of the generated code with a tree-sitter\footnote{\url{https://tree-sitter.github.io/tree-sitter}} parser and outputs it as the candidate merge conflict resolution only if it is syntactically correct.

-In case of multiple line-level conflicts in the merged file, \thistool{} refines the contents of the merged file that serves as the surrounding region of the conflict.
-More specifically, for each line-level conflict, \thistool{} replaces the other conflicts in the the merged file contents with the code it previously generated as their predicted resolutions.
-For this purpose, \thistool{} updates the contents of the merged file after resolving each line-level conflict with the code it generates as the conflict resolution based on the model prediction.